It's becoming increasingly clear that savvy front offices are no longer waiting until the Trade Deadline to make their moves.

 White Sox receive: RHP Tyler Clippard, OF Blake Rutherford, LHP Ian Clarkin, OF Tito Polo

-Although Frazier signed with the crosstown Mets this past offseason and Kahnle is in the Minors, this trade nonetheless worked out well for the Yankees.
-Kahnle and Robertson combined to toss 5 2/3 scoreless innings in the Yanks' AL Wild Card Game victory over the Twins and 24 1/3 effective frames (3.33 ERA) altogether during the 2017 postseason.
-Frazier, meanwhile, became a positive clubhouse presence and hit a key three-run homer in Game 3 of the AL Championship Series with the Yankees trailing the Astros in the series, 2-0.
-New York still has one of the top farm systems in the game, so the club likely isn't lamenting the loss of Rutherford (Chicago's No. 7 prospect, per MLB Pipeline), Clarkin (No. 15) and Polo all that much.
+Although Frazier signed with the crosstown Mets in the 2017-18 offseason and Robertson departed for the Phillies this past January, this trade worked out well for the Yankees nonetheless.
+Kahnle and Robertson combined to toss 5 2/3 scoreless innings in the Yanks' 2017 AL Wild Card Game victory over the Twins and 24 1/3 effective frames (3.33 ERA) altogether during the postseason that year.
+Frazier, meanwhile, became a positive clubhouse presence and hit a key three-run homer in Game 3 of the 2017 AL Championship Series with the Yankees trailing the Astros, two games to none.
+After struggling in 2018, Kahnle has been an important part of the Yanks' bullpen this season, while Rutherford (Chicago's No. 8 prospect) is the only player from the deal who remains in the White Sox organization.

 D-backs acquire OF J.D.
 Martinez from Tigers